Thiyagi R.Venkatraman - A Biography

 I) Civil Disobedience Movement 1932

-In 1930, Mahatma Gandhi submitted a set of Eleven Demands to the British Viceroy, Lord Irwin, highlighting the economic and social injustices faced by the Indian people.
-These demands included the abolition of the salt tax, reduction of land revenue, and prohibition of intoxicating drinks.
-Among them, the call for the closure of liquor shops reflected Gandhi’s deep commitment to moral and social reform through non-violent means.
+In 1930, Mahatma Gandhi submitted a set of Eleven Demands to the British Viceroy, Lord Irwin, highlighting the economic and social injustices faced by the Indian people; these included the abolition of the salt tax, reduction of land revenue, and the prohibition of intoxicating drinks, reflecting Gandhi’s commitment to moral and social reform through non-violent means.
+When the Viceroy failed to respond, Gandhi launched the Civil Disobedience Movement with the historic Salt March to Dandi in March 1930, breaking the repressive salt laws and igniting a nationwide upsurge.

 II) Individual Satyagraha 1941